grisuno/LazyOwn/COMMANDS.md

     - Parameters must be set before calling this function.

 ## lazymsfvenom
-Runs the `msfvenom` tool to generate payloads based on user input.
+Executes the `msfvenom` tool to generate a variety of payloads based on user input.

-Prompts the user to select a payload type from a list and executes the corresponding `msfvenom` command to generate a payload.
-Moves the generated payloads to a `sessions` directory and sets appropriate permissions.
-Optionally compresses the payloads using UPX and handles a C payload with shikata_ga_nai.
+This function prompts the user to select a payload type from a predefined list and runs the corresponding `msfvenom` command to create the desired payload.
+It handles tasks such as generating different types of payloads for Linux, Windows, macOS, and Android systems, including optional encoding with Shikata Ga Nai for C payloads.

+The generated payloads are moved to a `sessions` directory, where appropriate permissions are set.
+Additionally, the payloads can be compressed using UPX for space efficiency.
+If the selected payload is an Android APK, the function will also sign the APK and perform necessary post-processing steps.

 :param line: Command line arguments for the script.
 :return: None